Online Engineering Programs Home

 5University of Texas

 The University of Texas in Austin offers an online master's of science in engineering (MSE) focused on engineering management, designed specifically for working professionals.
-The program, which is part of the Cockrell School of Engineering’s Center for Lifelong Engineering Education, offers online students access to world-class faculty.
+The program, part of the Cockrell School of Engineering’s Center for Lifelong Engineering Education, offers online students access to world-class faculty.
 Providing technical and business management skills to engineering professionals, the program prepares students to solve problems with innovative solutions and manage business change.

 Consisting of 30 credits, the program includes courses such as managing people and organizations; projects in engineering management; strategic decision and risk analysis, engineering project management; marketing and negotiation; legal issues and technology management; finance and accounting for engineering managers; analytics for engineering managers; and engineering operations management, among other topics.